spencerjibz/SimpleNodeRestApi/README.md

 + git
 + Mongodb
 + cmd, powershell, Terminal or bash
-+ POSTMAN or any other HTTPclient
++ POSTMAN or any other HTTPclient to test the API
 ### Features
 - JWT Authentication
 - CRUD operations // all the passwords of the created users are hashed for mongoDB